delftswa2017/desosa2017/matplotlib/chapter.md

 #### C. Development & Community

-A platform that plays an important role during development is `Github`, which is used for code versioning, issue tracking and project management.
+A platform that plays an important role during development is `GitHub`, which is used for code versioning, issue tracking and project management.
 All code gets tested and integrated via continuous integration tools.
 Testing of the code uses the `pytest` and `Tox` package, and code coverage is tested using `Codecov`.

-The main communication channel used in the development of Matplotlib is through their [Github repository](https://github.com/matplotlib/matplotlib) and their [mailing list](https://sourceforge.net/p/matplotlib/mailman/).
+The main communication channel used in the development of Matplotlib is through their [GitHub repository](https://github.com/matplotlib/matplotlib) and their [mailing list](https://sourceforge.net/p/matplotlib/mailman/).
 More open discussion is done via `Google Hangouts` and the [Matplotlib `Gitter` channel](https://gitter.im/matplotlib/matplotlib).
 The Matplotlib developers also provide support to users through [`Stackoverflow`](http://stackoverflow.com/questions/tagged/matplotlib).

 <!-- ////////////////////////////////////////////////////////////////////////////////////////////////////////////////// -->